Multi-armed bandit optimization makes testing faster and smarter with machine learning

 Continuous improvement through faster and more frequent testing

-Multi-armed bandit experiments are, in most cases, the way to go for businesses who want to get results faster.
+Multi-armed bandit experiments are, in most cases, the way to go for businesses that want to get results faster.
 The possibility to run more complex tests, and test more often, will result in bigger returns.
 It’s automated and opens the door to continuous improvement.
 This makes using the method a no-brainer.

 The three examples above are just some of the ways multi-armed bandit experiments could be used in web development.
 To see how this method has been used in practice, read Clas Ohlson’s success story.